The GLA800-N model is a long-travel yet compact-bodied actuator available with a stroke length of 800mm (31.5").

 Operation at 12V DC means that the actuator can be driven from low cost lead acid batteries, or by common sizes of AC/DC power adapter.
 We also stock 8mm-pin steel mounting brackets suitable for this actuator.

-The actuator body is rated to IP65, it may be used outdoors but should be shielded from direct long-term rain exposure (washing and the occasional splashes are OK).
+The actuator body is rated to IP65, it may be used outdoors but should be shielded from direct long-term rain exposure (washing/cleaning and the occasional splash are OK).
 The surface quality of the actuator is excellent, ideal if you want to maintain a quality look when they are exposed.

 As with most of our stock actuators this model has built-in limit switches at the ends of travel, meaning the actuator should stop automatically at the fully retracted and the fully extended positions.

 The actuator has a hall-sensor based quadrature encoder built-in to the motor.
 The encoder is powered by two of the six cores of the main cable (+Vcc Red, -GND Black) and can run from a DC supply of between 5-24V.
-It has a dual-channel output (channel A Yellow lead, Channel B White lead), with each channel generating approximately 4.4 pulses per millimetre of travel.
+It has a dual-channel output (channel A Yellow lead, Channel B White lead), with each channel generating approximately 17.4 pulses per millimetre of travel.
 One of the channels is out of phase with the other, as such it is possible to tell both the speed (from pulse frequency) and direction (by reading the pulses of one channel and comparing it to the other) of the motor.
 The nature of the signals that are generated is illustrated below.
-Given a maximum no-load travel rate of 15mm/s for the 12V motor (when at 12V) the pulse frequency may be up to 66Hz per channel (or the frequency rate may be greater than this if your controller is counting all rising/falling edges as opposed to only HIGH/LOW signal state changes).
+Given a maximum no-load travel rate of 15mm/s for the 12V motor (when at 12V) the pulse frequency may be up to 261Hz per encoder channel (or the frequency rate may be greater than this if your controller is counting all rising/falling edges as opposed to only HIGH/LOW signal state changes).
+When used with the appropriate controller the encoder signals can be used for positional control with much greater accuracy and consistency than potentiometer-based actuator feedback systems.

 The actuator comes with a 2m long PVC-insulated lead as standard, this has six internal cores: Blue and Brown (to the motor, thicker wires), Red and Black (positive and negative power to the hall sensor encoder circuit, thinner wires), and White and Yellow (outputs from the encoder, channel 1 and channel 2, also thinner wires).
 If you are only running a single actuator (don't require synchronised control) and don't need position/speed feedback then you can connect directly to the brown and blue motor leads and ignore the others.
 The connections are illustrated in the below diagram which also shows the limit switch circuit inside each actuator, in series with the brown and blue motor leads.